827992983/kw-encrypt/README.md

 # kw-encrypt

-KW is a file encryption tool, which is currently in the development stage.
+kw-encrypt is a file encryption tool, which is currently in the development stage.

 Programming language: C + + 11